 |FDSN code||YG (2016-2018)||Network name||Fate and consequences of Yakutat terrane subduction beneath eastern Alaska and the Wrangell Volcanic Field (WVLF (pronounced WOLF))|

-Thirty-seven broadband seismic stations will be deployed at the eastern end of the Alaska slab and the Wrangell Volcanic Field for 27 months, in order to study the subduction of the Yakutat terrane.
+Thirty-six broadband seismic stations were deployed at the eastern end of the Alaska slab and the Wrangell Volcanic Field for 25 months, in order to study the subduction of the Yakutat terrane.
 At this time the fate and consequences of subducting the Yakutat terrane is unknown.
-The project will focus on understanding the tectonic setting of the Wrangell Volcanic Field and its connection to the Alaskan slab.
+The project focuses on understanding the tectonic setting of the Wrangell Volcanic Field and its connection to the Alaskan slab.

 Loading data availability information...

 FDSN Web Services provide a common data access API for seismic data.